 Introduction to Defect Tracking Tools

-Defect Tracking Tools are the tools used mainly for tracking the defect through every step of the defect life cycle in the software development process.
-A Defect is a divergence in the client’s requirement in any form or shape that should be corrected before the implementation of the product and delivery of the product to the client.
-And so, the defects go through various stages, which needs to be taken care of.
-These are the tools used for this process.
-Few of the famous tools to achieve are Mantis, JIRA, Basecamp, Teamwork Projects, Redbooth, Asana, etc.
+Defect Tracking Tools are mainly used to track defects through every step of the defect life cycle in the software development process.
+A defect is a divergence from the client’s requirements in any form or shape that should be corrected before implementing and delivering the product to the client.
+Defects go through various stages that need to be taken care of, and these tools help achieve that.
+Some of the popular tools used for this purpose are Mantis, JIRA, Basecamp, Teamwork Projects, Redbooth, Asana, etc.

 Types of Defect Tracking Tools

-It is open-source and free to use.
-However, if requirement increases then one can buy the paid version for extra features and support
+Bugzilla is open-source and free to use.
+However, some organizations may choose to purchase the paid version for additional features and support.

-- Mobile Apps – JIRA provides mobile apps thus making defect tracking easy.
-One can track the bugs on mobile itself
+- Mobile Apps: JIRA provides for mobile apps, thus making defect tracking easy.
+One can track the bugs on mobile itself.

-- Extensible Plugins – JIRA could be integrated with various third-party apps for better usage
+- Extensible Plugins: JIRA allows for integration with various third-party apps for better usage.

 4. Lean Testing

-- Reporting facility – It must have a reporting facility which means a tester should be able to log a bug with all additional details such as its environment, severity, attachments, etc
+- Reporting facility: The tool must have a reporting facility that allows testers to log a bug with additional details such as its environment, severity, attachments, etc.

-- Assigning – It must-have a feature to assign the bug to the concerned person in order to fix it.
-The tester can also track it
+- Assigning: It should have a feature that enables the tester to assign the bug to the concerned person for fixing, and also track it.

-- Tracking bug different life cycle – A bug once logged, passes through different stages.
-An ideal defect tracking tool should have different stages with clearly describing the meaning of each stage
+- Tracking bug different life cycle: A bug goes through different stages once it is logged.
+An ideal defect-tracking tool should have different stages with clear descriptions of each stage.

-- Maintaining Logs – A ideal defect tracking tool must be able to maintain logs of different things like user comments, any addition in the bug description, etc
+- Maintaining logs: An ideal defect tracking tool must be able to maintain logs of different things like user comments, any additions to the bug description, etc.

-- Providing unique id – Each bug reported using this must be automatically assigned a unique id.
-This unique id would be used further to track bug information etc
+- Providing a unique id: Each bug reported using this tool should be automatically assigned a unique ID.
+This unique ID helps track bug information.